How old do you have to be to compete in a Masters Games?

 What is the difference between the Games entry fee and the sport entry fee, and where does this money go?

 The Australian Masters Games is managed by a not for profit entity via a joint venture partnership between the owners, Confederation of Australian Sport and Australian University Sport.

-The sport entry fee is paid by all participants in addition to the games entry fee, but differs by sport and/or event, depending on what they are entering.
+The sport entry fee is paid by all participants in addition to the Games entry fee, but differs by sport and/or event, depending on what you are entering.
 This fee is set by the sport organiser, and goes towards the costs of conducting the individual sport competition, including venue hire, equipment and timing costs, etc.